 Overview

-The Bear Ambassador Program in the Office of Undergraduate Admissions provides a paid experience for WashU students to assist with daily campus informational programming.
-The ambassador program provides a mixture of key responsibilities that work with prospective students and families, and offers exposure to the various functions of admissions at a highly selective institution.
-This position will operate fully in-person as university policy and CDC guidelines allow.
+The Summer Bear Ambassador Program in the Office of Undergraduate Admissions provides a paid part-time experience for WashU undergraduate students to assist with daily admissions programming during the summer months of June, July, and August.
+The Summer Bear Ambassador position provides a mixture of key responsibilities working with prospective students and families and allows exposure to the various functions of admissions at a highly selective institution.

 Key responsibilities